 NZ temperature record

 NIWA's 'seven-station' temperature series uses temperature measurements from seven 'climate stations'.
 The locations were chosen because they provide a representative geographical spread across NZ and have reliable records dating back at least to the early 1900s.
-The trend over the past 100 years (1910-2010) is warming of 0.96 ºC.
+The linear trend in the annual average temperature over the period 1909 to 2016 is a warming of 1.02ºC (or a rate of 0.95ºC per 100 years).

 This series comprises a set of eleven stations spanning New Zealand where there have been no significant site moves for many decades.
 The data used in this series are raw (unadjusted) – no adjustments are required because the measuring sites have not moved significantly.
 There is a warming trend over the 77 year period 1931-2008 of close to 1 ºC.